 VAT’s share price on June 30, 2023 amounted to CHF 370, corresponding to a total market capitalization of CHF 11.1 billion, about 46% more than at the beginning of the year.
 The Swiss Leader Index increased by about 7% during that period.
 Trading liquidity in VAT shares increased from about 80,000 shares a day in the first six months of 2022 to approximately 107,000 shares per day in the first half of 2023.

 VAT’s major shareholders

-There have been no substantial changes among VAT’s top shareholders since the beginning of 2022.
-As of the publication of this half-year report, there are three shareholders who each own more than 3% of VAT’s outstanding shares and whose cumulative shareholding amounts to about 21% of VAT’s shares.
-The free float of VAT shares, as defined by the SIX Swiss Exchange, amounted to approximately 90% at the end of June 2021 and the number of registered shareholders amounted to 16,725.
+Since the end of 2022, two additional shareholders have disclosed that they own more than 3% of VAT’s outstanding shares.
+Together, the five shareholders each owning more than 3% of the outstanding shares hold a cumulative position amounting to about 28% of total shares.
+The free float of VAT shares, as defined by the SIX Swiss Exchange, amounted to approximately 90% at the end of June 2023.
+The number of registered shareholders was 20,441.

 On May 24, 2023, VAT paid its shareholders a dividend of CHF 6.25 per share for the business year 2022, in line with its stated policy to pay a dividend of up to 100% of free cash flow.
 VAT also expects its dividend for the business year 2023 to be in line with this policy.